 - PSYCHOLOGICAL SUPPORT FOR EMPLOYEES ON LEAVE & REINTEGRATION BACK TO WORK

 Individual/group sessions of mental health maintenance for employees currently on extended leave (e.g. due to maternity or parental needs, illness or injury, compassionate care, personal role transition etc.).
 Foci will be on dealing with isolation, disengagement from work, life adjustments, confidence and skills deterioration, keeping engaged while on leave as well as psychological preparation for reintegration back to work after an extended leave.

 - EXIT PREPARATION & SUPPORT

-Individual psychological preparation and for retirement or exit.
+Individual mental and emotional preparation and for retirement or exit.

 OUR PEOPLE, YOUR ADVANTAGE

 Each of our associates, therapists, service partners in this domain have expertise in different dimensions of wellness and together, they can provide multi-disciplinary interventions and support that clients would need to deal with their issues and concerns in a holistic manner.

 For service and support contact us today.